DLR-RM/rafcon-task-planner-plugin/pages/documentation/PlanningSetupForm.md

 ### Save State Machine In

 This field is a directory chooser, and its purpose is to set the path, where to save state machine, which is generated during the Task.
-If 'selected State' in 'Generate State Machine Into' is choosen, this field is ignored.<br>
+If 'selected State' in 'Generate state machine into' is choosen, this field is ignored.<br>
 **Important:** State machines with the same name, stored in the same path are overwritten.<br><br>
 **Example**<br>
 With a configuration like this, the state machine my_state_machine will be stored in /home/state_machines:
 ```
 name: my_state_machine
-Save State Machine In: /home/state_machines
+Save state machine In: /home/state_machines
 ```

 ### Generated Files